The Two Roles, Side by Side

 Who Actually Needs a Full Planner

 A full planner makes sense when the wedding is complex (multi-day, destination, 150+ guests), when both partners are time-constrained, when the budget is large enough that optimization saves real money, or when the couple has strong design ambitions but no bandwidth to execute.
 For couples in any of these categories, the planner's fee typically pays for itself in vendor negotiations, design coherence, and saved time.
+Planners also add significant value when you are marrying into a culture or tradition you are unfamiliar with and need someone who has managed similar celebrations before.

 Who Should Use a Day-of Coordinator